tower1ight/World/0.Sessions and Planning/C.04/C.04 Planning and outline.md

 		 - tall gets the strongest urge to put her mouth to the orifices on the side of whatever tube this is
 		 - investigating will let you see scorch marks above the lines
 	 - following the lines you find yoursdelf at a large domed structure with several offset structures
-		 - a tank of brown liquid that is  connected to them
+		 - a tank of brown liquid that is connected to them with a lattice work of
  - **Here kitty kitty**
  - **Ritual to the mothers:**
 	 - you see one of the domed structures you have come to know as a goblin home smoke billows from a very small hut carved out of the body of a stalk,